Introducing the Kernel Descent Optimizer for Variational Quantum Algorithms: ALGORITHM

 \subsection{Comparison with existing approaches}

 Since all algorithms investigated below are based on computing and subsequently optimizing local approximations (see also Section \ref{subsec:alg_strategy}) we limit ourselves to comparing the quality of the latter.
 It follows from Theorem \ref{theorem:good_approx}(\ref{theorem:good_approx_number_of_evaluations}) that the number of evaluations of $f$ needed by Algorithm \ref{algorithm} to compute the local approximation $\tilde{f}_t$ does not exceed (but is comparable to) the number of evaluations necessary to compute the $L$-th order Taylor polynomial about $\theta_t$ using the parameter-shift rules for arbitrary-order partial derivatives \cite{Mari_2021}, \cite{Wierichs2022generalparameter}, \cite{simon2024interpolating}.
 Moreover, Theorem \ref{theorem:good_approx}(\ref{theorem:good_approx_coincides_up_to_order_L}) guarantees that $\tilde{f}_t$ coincides with $f$ up to order $L$ locally around $\theta_t$, and the same holds true for the $L$-th order Taylor polynomial about $\theta_t$.
 However, in contrast to the $L$-th order Taylor polynomial about $\theta_t$, the {\emph{local}} approximation $\tilde{f}_t$ is guaranteed to preserve some {\emph{global}} properties of $f$, such as the periodicity of $f$ (since $\tilde{f}_t\in H$) and the values of $f$ along certain $L$-dimensional affine subspaces through $\theta_t$ (by Theorem \ref{theorem:good_approx}(\ref{theorem:good_approx_concides_on_subspaces})).
 A heuristic explanation for these advantages is that Algorithm \ref{algorithm} exploits the intrinsic structure of $H$, which is a finite-dimensional subspace of the much larger infinite-dimensional space of smooth $\mathbb{R}$-valued functions on $\mathbb{R}^m$, to which Taylor approximations generically apply.
+Moreover, in terms of the displacement $\vartheta$ from the development point, $L$-th order Taylor approximation comes with an error estimate of the form $O(\Vert\vartheta\Vert^{L+1})$, whereas the local approximations featuring in Algorithm \ref{algorithm} satisfy a better error estimate of the form $O(\Vert\vartheta\Vert^L\cdot\operatorname{dist}_{\Vert\cdot\Vert}(\vartheta , \mathcal{C}_L))$, see Theorem \ref{theorem:good_approx}(\ref{theorem:good_approx_error_estimate}).
+Since the approximation error of the $L$-th order Taylor approximation can be shown to not satisfy the latter estimate in general (even when restricting attention to functions in $H$), the error estimate in Theorem \ref{theorem:good_approx}(\ref{theorem:good_approx_error_estimate}) is in fact \emph{strictly} better than the corresponding error estimate for $L$-th order Taylor approximation.
 In the experiments in \cite{simon2024interpolating} the approximations featuring in Algorithm \ref{algorithm}, albeit with $\pm\tfrac{\pi}{2}$ parameter-shifts (instead of $\pm \tfrac{2\pi}{3}$ shifts in the present work), have outperformed Taylor approximation for $L = 1,2,3,4$.
 Below, we will compare Algorithm \ref{algorithm} with gradient descent for $L=1$ and quantum analytic descent for $L=2$.
 The technical reasons for this specific choice of comparisons will be explained in the respective sections.